 Remove the mixture from the heat, stir in white chocolate chips, peppermint extract, and marshmallow creme.
 Stir together until the chocolate has melted and everything is thoroughly combined.

 Pour fudge into prepared pan.
 If using hard crushed candy pieces, gently press peppermint pieces on top of fudge.
 (If using crushed soft peppermint candies, wait until the fudge is cool before topping or the candy might dissolve into the fudge.)

 Place the fudge in the refrigerator and chill for 2-4 hours or until it has set.
 Once fudge has set, remove the pan from the refrigerator and remove the fudge from the baking dish.
 Place it on a cutting board and cut it into pieces.

-Fudge should reach 234° (soft ball stage) on a candy thermometer and then removed from the heat.
-The soft ball stage is ranges from 234° to 240° .
+Fudge should reach 234° (soft ball stage) on a candy thermometer and then be removed from the heat.
+The soft ball stage ranges from 234° to 240° .
 You don’t want to overcook the fudge.

 If you don’t have a candy thermometer, you can try an old version of testing by dropping a small amount of fudge that has boiled for about 10 minutes into a glass of cold water.
 It’s reached the soft ball stage if it forms a ball and does not form any “threads.”
 It should also squish easily.
 (Nigella Lawson’s website has more info about fudge temperartures.)

 You want to buy white chocolate chips for this fudge recipe because they need to melt quickly in the fudge mixture.
 Don’t use white baking chocolate because it is made for melting and should not be used as fudge.

 No, fudge does not need to be stored in the refrigerator.
 However, for best results, store it in an airtight container.
 Fudge is best consumed within 10 days.